By Patrick Kincaid

 Then it’s over, and the continuity announcer tells you it’s time to head for Tannochbrae in the 1920s and another episode of Dr Finlay’s Casebook (1962-1971).

 Is anything more unchanging than Sunday night TV?
-It has always been founded on a bed of ‘sentimental longing or wistful affection for a period in the past’—i.e., nostalgia.
-Anyone over fifty who watched Dr Finlay that night would have been transported to the pleasant idyll of their childhood or young adulthood, a simpler time that existed before they had responsibilities.
+For fifty years it has been founded on ‘sentimental longing or wistful affection for a period in the past’—i.e., nostalgia.
+Anyone over fifty who watched Dr Finlay that night would have been transported to the pleasant idyll of their childhood or young adulthood, a simpler time of life before they were burderned with responsibilities.
 And perhaps their children and grandchildren, if they weren't doing something else, would have been caught up in the exoticism of a time before innovations in communications spread communities thin.